hisr2024/BhriguWelt/backend/README.md

 - `POST /future`
 - `POST /matchmaking`
 - `POST /calendar` (Gregorian → Śaka conversion with IST reference)
+- `POST /transits` (transit directives for an existing natal chart)
+- `GET /manuscript` (retrieve the currently loaded Bhrigu corpus)
+- `POST /manuscript` (persist an updated corpus to disk for offline use)

 Every route is powered by the same request/response dataclasses, so backend consumers, CLI tooling, and HTTP integrations all stay in sync even when new manuscript folios are added.

+#### Admin & offline manuscript updates

+- The API supports `GET /manuscript` to fetch the in-use corpus and `POST /manuscript` to persist an updated payload (YAML when available, JSON as a fallback).
+Payloads must include a `principles` list and optional `metadata` mapping.
+- Set `BHRIGUWELT_DATA_PATH` to point the backend at a writable file for local testing or ephemeral environments; it defaults to `backend/data/bhrigu_samhita_principles.yml`.
+- Successful updates invalidate the response cache so subsequent horoscope calls reflect the new folios immediately.

+#### Rate limiting & caching

+- The zero-dependency HTTP server now ships with an in-memory rate limiter (default: 60 requests per minute per client IP) that returns `429` when the window is exceeded.
+- Idempotent requests are cached in-memory for a short TTL to reduce repeated computation across the same payloads.
+The cache clears automatically when manuscript data is updated.

 ### Testing & deployment